The Negative One: Musical style

 "The Negative One" returns to a more aggressive and chaotic sound, similar to the sound of Iowa and the self-titled debut album.
 Among others, it contains double-bass attacks and stomping percussion strikes combined with fast riffs, shrieking samples, and continuous aggressive shouting and screaming by Corey Taylor.
 The drumming was compared to the style of Lamb of God's Chris Adler, which led some to the question if he was the new drummer for Slipknot, although Adler said the rumor was incorrect.

 Music video

 The video was released on the band's official website via a private YouTube link after a countdown on their official site timed out on August 5.
 The next day, the video was made publicly available.
 Directed by Shawn Crahan, the music video features two women performing various acts along with props paying homage to some of Slipknot's earlier work.
 It does not feature any of the band members.

-This was the band's first NSFW video on YouTube and must have an account with 18+ years of age to watch.
-The video was whitelisted when first released, but now the link is public.
-However, age verification is still required.

-As of August 2022, the song has 25 million views on YouTube.